 1. Palace of the Popes – Avignon, Provence

 One of the most heavily fortified castles ever constructed, this 14th century palace was built during a time in history that saw Popes who were exiled use these storied castles as a safe harbor.
-Balanced asymmetrically, yet ordered to exacting architectural standards, Avignon is a classic mixture of both French and Italian design and style.
+Balanced asymmetrically, yet ordered to exacting architectural standards, this medieval town is a classic mixture of both French and Italian design and style and definitely worths a visit – in this charming atmosphere, romantic hotels in Avignon will surely add a touch of magic to your trip.
 You will stand in awe as you gaze upon the ornate gargoyles that adorn the exterior of the castle walls.

 2. The Castle of Foix – French Pyrenees